jdevries3133/fast_grader/docs/index.md

 Let's say you are grading a google docs/slides assignment.
-The grading page itself is a javascript behemoth that takes several seconds to load, then the embedded google document itself takes additional seconds to load!
+The grading page itself is a javascript behemoth that takes several seconds to load, then the embedded google document takes additional seconds to load!
 Then, you will sit around for even longer while the page glitches out as every image, video and animation moseys its way on into the page.

-To add insult to injury, Google Classroom has no keyboard shortcuts for advancing between assignments, entering the grading box, etc. It is a painful point-and-click slog that plagues teachers around the world.
-The problem is even worse if you are a music (me!), art, or other specialist teacher who services a **huge** student body.
+To add insult to injury, Google Classroom has no keyboard shortcuts for advancing between assignments, entering grades, etc. It is a painful point-and-click slog that plagues teachers around the world.
+The problem is even worse if you are a teacher with a large volume of students.

 ### When you give an assignment, _hundreds_ of students complete it.